 Purpose: Beaver habitat can provide benefits to streamflows.
 A multi-faceted approach would provide additional tools for jurisdictions and landowners to help manage beavers.

-Funding source: Funding is needed either through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, or other means.
+Funding source: Funding is needed through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, and/or other means.

 Financing